Location – EUS Region, NY

 At the Center in NY Sister Mary Ann served in the Research and Planning Office.
 Assigned to the Eastern US Region in 1982, she served as a resource specialist for CODEL, Inc. (Coordination in Development) a consortium of ecumenical organizations whose goal was to assist development activities among disadvantaged people overseas.
 She gave International environmental and development workshops.

-She was formerly on the staff of NETWORK, a national Catholic social justice lobby, and served as Education Program Coordinator.
-She co-authored: Learning About Taxes: Toward a Just and Fair System; the Popular Education Series: Voter Education; and Shaping a New World: The Catholic Social Justice Tradition.
+From 1998 – 2006, she was formerly on the staff of NETWORK, a national Catholic social justice lobby, and served as Education Program Coordinator.
+She co-authored the book, “Learning about Taxes: Toward a Just and Fair System”; the Popular Education Series: “Voter Education”; and “Shaping a New World: The Catholic Social Justice Tradition.”

 Sister Mary Ann served ten years (1991- 2006) as board member and was the president of ECPAT-USA, an international movement in more than fifty countries focusing on commercial sexual exploitation of children.
 She also served on the board of the Maryknoll Mission Institute, was a member of the Maryknoll Sisters Centennial Planning Core Committee, a volunteer with the Maryknoll Office of Global Concerns and with ECAT (End Child Prostitution and Trafficking, USA.